jvalls1/usa-indicators/README.md

 For each section of data a profiling data process is executed and then based on the results <br>
 it is run a cleaning process.
 As a result of both process a buch of new datasets are generated.<br>

+## Traffic Trends

+* Traffic_trends.ipnyb, is used for profiling and cleaning.
+The file
+* Traffic_trends.py runs for all file sets

+## Health Insurance

+*  Health_insurance_profiling.ipynb, is used for profiling and cleaning.
+The file sahie2019.csv is used.
+*  Health_insurance_profiling.py runs for all sets of files sahieXXXX.csv.
+   A file is generate form each source file:
+   * Source: XXXX_sahie_county.csv > Generated: cl_XXX_sahie_country.csv

+The following data are missing for each XXXX_sahie_county

+* State: Hawai
+* County: Kalawao County
+* Facts: NIPR,nipr_moe,NUI,nui_moe,NIC,nic_moe,PCTUI,pctui_moe,PCTIC,pctic_moe,PCTELIG,pctelig_moe,PCTLIIC,pctliic_moe

 ## Causes of death

 * causes_of_death.ipynb, is used for profiling and cleaning.